 Adding bread crumbs to the ground chicken mixture seems to do the trick in securing a solid patty to place on that sesame seed bun.

-With cumin and green chile, we enjoyed the Hatch Green Chile Chicken Burgers recipe because the burgers cook up like a charm, staying nice and moist without losing that burger form.
+With cumin and green chile, we enjoyed this Southwestern burgers because the burgers cook up like a charm, staying nice and moist without losing that burger form.

 How do you make a juicy chicken burger?